jariperttunen/eughgsummary/USAGE.md

 ## lulcrftotal.py
 The script collects net emissions from Table 4 for Total LLULUCF, Forest land, Cropland, Grassland, Wetlands, Settlements, Other land, HWP and Other (rows A-F).
-The unit is CO2eq, i.e. CH4 and N2O net emissions are changed into CO2eq with their Global warming potentials (GWP).
+The unit is CO2eq, i.e. CH4 and N2O net emissions are changed to CO2eq with their Global warming potentials (GWP).
 The output is a single file containing sheets for items collected from Table 4.

 The command line arguments are: